 What Happens During an Interventional Radiology (IR) Procedure?

-an angiography (to study inside of blood vessels and treat things like narrowings
+- an angiography (to study inside of blood vessels and treat things like narrowings or aneurysms)

-bone/tumor treatments (to place small needles inside tumors and kill them while
+- bone/tumor treatments (to place small needles inside tumors and make them disappear while protecting surrounding tissue)

-radiofrequency ablation (high-energy radio waves that heat and destroy cancerous
+- radiofrequency ablation (high-energy radio waves that heat and destroy cancerous cells)

-cryoablation (using freezing cold temperatures to kill tumors)
+- cryoablation (using freezing cold temperatures to treat tumors)